alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 them with unwanted TTS.

-If you are already an EDDI user and want to keep the default speech responder functionality, you will have to run the `enablespeechresponder` plugin function of the EDDI plugin from your profile’s startup command _after_ the `SpanshAttack.startup` command invocation.
+If you are already an EDDI user and want to keep the default speech responder functionality, you will have to disable the `EDDI.quietMode` setting by running the `customize settings disable eddi quiet mode` command.

-In order to do that, choose “Other” → “Advanced” → “Execute an External Plugin Function”, choose the EDDI plugin and set the “Plugin Context” to “enablespeechresponder”.

 ## Settings ##

 Because Elite’s keyboard handling is … weird you’ll have to set the key to use for pasting text into Elite:Dangerous.
-If you are using a “standard” QWERT[YZ] layout, you don’t have to do anything; if you are using something different, you have to set it to the symbol that’s on the physical button that has `v` on QWERT[YZ].
-E.g. for Neo2, set it to `p`.
+If you are not using a “standard” QWERT[YZ] layout, you will have to change it back to the key that is physically in the place where `v` would be on QWERTY.

 For other settings, see the [Configuration Variables](#Configuration-Variables) section.